 If you were charged with stalking, harassment, or electronic communication harassment in Salt Lake City, Utah, or any of the surrounding areas, contact an experienced criminal defense attorney.
-The benefits of having experienced attorneys

 The most important benefit of having an experienced attorney is that the attorney understands the best ways to fight the case aggressively.
 Call to talk with the attorney about the best way to deal with criminal charges related to criminal cyberstalking, harassment, or unlawful electronic communication charges.